 1. Create an eye-catching white paper cover page

 Don’t underestimate the effectiveness of an eye-catching cover page.
-Like the cover of a book, a captivating cover page will entice people to open it and read it further.
+Like the cover of a book, a captivating cover page with a catchy title will prompt people to open the white paper and read it further.

 At first glance, your readers should have an idea of what the white paper will contain.
 Use a photo that reflects the theme of your white paper, or create a visual using diverse icons.